 You need to comply with COPPA regardless of what type of online business you operate.
-The FTC made available a video on YouTube, called Protecting Children's Privacy Under COPPA that briefly discusses children privacy:
+The FTC made a video available on YouTube, called Protecting Children's Privacy Under COPPA, that briefly discusses children's privacy:

-The link to this legal agreement must be placed on all your webpages and it's recommended to make it more prominently.
+The link to this legal agreement must be placed on all your webpages and it's recommended to make it more prominently visible than other links.

-Do not try to hide your link to the agreement or make the link less visible or hard to reach.
+Do not try to hide your link to the agreement or make the link less visible or hard to find.

 You need to include what type of information you collect from kids: name, address, email, hobbies etc. and how, such as directly from the kids (via forms) or passively (via cookies).

 Next, you need to describe how you are going to use that information.
 You may use it for marketing purposes or notifying kids about some certain competitions that match their hobbies or interests or letting them know about winners of a contest and awards, etc.